 Secondly, we can see here why it is that mere intellectualism is never going to satisfy any human being's longing for Truth.
-It is for the simple reason that Truth is not an idea which we must conceptualize, but a Person with whom we must become involved.
+It is for the simple reason that Truth is not an idea which we must conceptualise, but a Person with whom we must become involved.
 Maybe you are a mathematician, dreaming that one day you will win the Nobel Prize for being the first person to complete the unified field theory.
 You are going to integrate all known physical phenomena in one set of equations that will thereafter be known by your name.

 Suppose you succeed in that ambition.
 Do you think that when you have fulfilled your dream you will know the Truth?
 No, all you will have done is to find out a little more precisely how the universe behaves.
-But the answer to the question why there is a universe at all and what makes it a universe rather than a diverse or a multiverse, would be as incomprehensible to you as ever.
+But the answer to the question why there is a universe at all would be as incomprehensible to you as ever.
 Answers to the question 'how' may be describable by your higher mathematics, but answers to the question 'why' are, according to Jesus, discoverable only by Christian discipleship.